digitoimistodude/dudestack/README.md

  - [Capistrano 3](http://capistranorb.com/) deployment templates bundled in createproject.sh
  - [Composer](https://getcomposer.org/) to take care of WordPress installation and plugin dependencies and updates
  - [Dotenv](https://github.com/vlucas/phpdotenv)-environments for development, staging and production
- - Support for MAMP, LEMP, Vagrant and Docker development environments (mainly Vagrant and Docker supported)
+ - Support for MAMP, LEMP and Vagrant development environments (mainly Vagrant supported for now)

 ## Requirements

 * Basic knowledge about bash scripting, deployment with capistrano, npm packages, bundle, composer etc.
-* Vagrant ([marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant)), but can be configured for MAMP, Lemp or Docker too
+* Vagrant ([marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant)), but can be configured for MAMP or LEMP too (Docker in planning)
 * Bitbucket account
 * Unix-based OS (built for Mac OS X by default)
 * Access to staging and production servers that supports sftp and git